Debt Enforcement Solicitors

 One advantage of this tool is the threat of being found in contempt of court if the debtor fails to attend court when ordered.
 The fear of attending court to answer questions under oath may also prompt the debtor to put forward an offer of repayment.

-Compulsory insolvency proceedings can be instigated off the back of a judgment.
+Compulsory insolvency proceedings can be instigated as the result of a judgment.
 This is, however, a complex and sometimes costly process that may not result in recovery if the debtor is truly insolvent.
-As such, expert advice should always be sought from an experienced debt recovery solicitor before embarking on this process.
+As such, expert advice should always be sought from an experienced debt enforcement solicitor before embarking on this process.
 Call our team today on 0800 2800 421.